-This article was last reviewed in September of 2017 and is based on research available at that time.
+This article was last reviewed in February 2022 and is based on research available at that time.
 We will attempt to update this page as new evidence and best practice becomes available.

-Many people may be aware of the recent resurgence in talk surrounding whole blood transfusions on the battlefield.
-There is quite a bit of stigma surrounding blood product administration.
-This article is meant to empower medics in talking with their battalion PAs and Surgeons about Fresh Whole Blood (FWB).
-Hopefully, we can challenge the dogmatic approach to resuscitation in favor of some good evidence based medicine.
+You may be aware of the recent resurgence in talk surrounding whole blood transfusions on the battlefield.
+There is quite a bit of stigma, myth, and misconception surrounding blood product administration by medics and corpsmen.
+This article is meant to enlighten military medics and corpsmen and arm them with facts when talking with their battalion PAs and Surgeons about Fresh Whole Blood (FWB).
+Hopefully, we can challenge the dogmatic approach to resuscitation in favor of some good evidence-based medicine.

 Step 1: Read the Literature

-Decisions in medicine are made, in large part, based on evidence presented in scientific medical literature.
+Decisions in medicine are made, in large part, based on the evidence presented in scientific medical literature.
 The thing that will best help you discuss whole blood with your medical director is to know it yourself.
-Take the time to find and read through the articles linked below each answer.
+Take the time to find and read the articles linked below each answer.
+You may also want to avail yourself of the basic sciences here and the continuing education resources here.

 Frequently Asked Questions